Michael Bay's unrealized projects: Lockdown

-On 9 March 2012, Bay and Benderspink will co-produce Greg Bishop and Joe Ballarini's script Lockdown At Franklin High, about a monster attacking a high school for Columbia Pictures.
-On 4 November 2013, animatics supervisor/lead storyboard artist Federico D’Alessandro was set to direct and rewrite the script.
-On 6 March 2015, Project Almanac writers Andrew Deutschman and Jason Pagan will rewrite the script to be a school shooting and D’Alessandro will not direct the movie.
+On 9 March 2012, it was announced that Bay and Benderspink would co-produce Greg Bishop and Joe Ballarini's script Lockdown At Franklin High, about a monster attacking a high school for Columbia Pictures.
+On 4 November 2013, animatics supervisor/lead storyboard artist Federico D'Alessandro was set to direct and rewrite the script.
+On 6 March 2015, Project Almanac writers Andrew Deutschman and Jason Pagan will rewrite the script to be a school shooting and D'Alessandro will not direct the movie.
 There have been no further announcements since.

 The Rising

-On 12 July 2012, Bay will produce Soo Hugh's low-budget techno-thriller The Rising through Platinum Dunes for Paramount.
+On 12 July 2012, it was announced that Bay would produce Soo Hugh's low-budget techno-thriller The Rising through Platinum Dunes for Paramount.
 There have been no further announcements since.

 Occult TV pilot

 On 11 September 2012, A&E ordered James Wong's supernatural crime drama Occult, which will be executive-produced by Bay through Platinum Dunes.
 Josh Lucas, Lynn Collins, Agnes Bruckner, Daniel Henney and Brennan Brown were cast as the leads.
 On 11 September 2013, A&E cancelled the project.